-In the laboratory, the drilled ice core sections were cut longitudinally into halves, which were sectioned using a modified bandsaw (stainless-steel blades; table tops and saw guides covered with Teflon) cleaned with ethyl alcohol and ultrapure water
+In the laboratory, the drilled ice core sections were cut longitudinally into halves, which were sectioned using a modified band saw (stainless-steel blades, table tops and saw guides covered with Teflon) cleaned with ethyl alcohol and ultrapure water ( $18.2 \text{ M}\Omega$ ).

-510 (18.2 MΩ).
 One half-section of the core was cut into 3-5 cm segments.
 For the East Rongbuk ice core, a total of 663 samples were collected for rBC analysis (Kaspari et al., 2011).
 For Geladaindong ice core, a total of 3585 samples were collected for rBC analyses (Jenkins et al., 2016).
-To eliminate possible contamination from sampling, drilling or storage, the outer portion of each ice sample was scraped using a ceramic knife in a clean and low-temperature room (-8 °C).
-Polypropylene clean room-suits and non-powder vinyl clean-room gloves were worn throughout the sampling process to minimize potential 515 contamination (Kang et al., 2007).
-After the outer section of the ice was removed, the samples were put into Whirl-pak bags, meltod at room temperature and the solution use poured into high density polyathylane vials for the subsequent experimenta.
+To eliminate possible contamination from sampling, drilling, or storage, the outer portion of each ice sample was scraped using a ceramic knife in a clean and low-temperature room $(-8 \,^\circ\text{C})$ .
+Polypropylene clean-room suits and non-powder vinyl clean-room gloves were worn throughout the sampling process to minimize potential contamination (Kang et al., 2007).
+After the outer section of the ice was removed, the samples were put into Whirl-Pak bags and melted at room temperature, and the meltwater was poured into high-density polyethylene vials for the subsequent experiments.
+The samples were stored as liquid until analysis (Jenkins et al., 2016).